 Objective and background

-From January 1st, 2022, all Danish citizens must sort textiles separately along with other types of waste and recycling.
+In a few years, all Danish citizens must sort textiles separately along with other types of waste and recycling.
 Within this project we have a common wish, that none of these textiles are being burned, as we have seen with previous recycling fractions.
 As a nation, Denmark have committed itself to lower its CO2 emissions with 70% by 2030.
 If the waste area is not changed radically, it will account for 5,7% of the national CO2 emissions by 2030.
 Preventing textile waste from ending up in incineration plants, has a great potential to help the national goal of 70% reduction; If you recycle 1 ton of textile waste (instead of burning it) it is estimated that it leads to a reduction of 20,4-ton CO2e.
 Therefore, it is important, not just for the environment but also for business, that we solve the problem of textile waste.

 Together with the municipality of Herning, a group of central players and 25 businesses, we aim to create a strategy for textile waste in the region.
 A strategy that can serve as a pilot project for the nation.